dachico/BookIt/README.md

 BookIt is a modern calendar app made from an idea to reality, designed to simplify scheduling and booking meetings.
 It provides a sleek and intuitive interface for managing appointments and tracking upcoming events, Stay on top of your schedule and improve with our calendar solution.

+Interested in exploring our project?
+Click [here](https://bookit-client-z1ym.onrender.com) to visit!

 ## Screenshots

 ![image](https://github.com/dachico/BookIt/assets/151663998/620290d8-9e13-4da4-8f71-25f28f55984d)